bbauska/Coursera-Bootstrap/readme.md

 You specify the selector, and then you specify the corresponding action to be performed on the element that is selected by these selectors.

-Let\'s take a look at Bootstrap jQuery example.
+Let&apos;s take a look at Bootstrap jQuery example.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--------------------------------- 97. jquery syntax #2 (242) ----------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->